 We won’t mince words on this topic.
-Every pool owner in Australia should have a pool cover.
+Every pool owner in Australia should have a quality pool cover.
+Whether they're ground pools of above ground pools, pool covers are an essential for all Australian home pools.
 That’s right, straight from Mr Pool Man’s mouth, a pool cover is essential for all swimming pools, period.

 Now that that’s out of the way, we’d like to add that buying a pool cover isn’t a decision that should be rushed.
 In this article, we’ll be covering (pun intended!) the best pool covers in Australia, the best pool covers for heat retention, and the different types of pool covers available in online stores.

 If you're looking to purchase pool covers be sure to check out our custom-cut pool covers collection.